anarghya-das/hearing-data-collection/README.md

 ## Data Processing

-- Move the raw video from raspberry pi to the `input` folder
+- Move the raw video (.mp4) from Raspberry Pi to the `input` folder
 - Move the experiment data file (ends with `.xdf`) to the `exp_data` folder
 - The processing script will load and segment the data based on the markers.
 It will then save the segmented video files and create an output folder